Quantum-to-classical correspondence in Krylov complexity: Quantum and classical Krylov space

 although this is true on its own provided \eqref{eq:cond1_PUk_PFPk} and \eqref{eq:cond2_prodQ_prodC} hold up to the $(n-1)$th Krylov state.
 To show that these conditions indeed hold, we will first need a few related results.

 The first result concerns the semiclassical evolution generated by the quantum map.
-Semiclassically, quantum maps $U$ with a classical counterpart $\M$ evolve coherent states into \textit{squeezed} coherent states centred on the classical trajectory up to an $O(\hbar^{1/2})$ correction \cite{robert2021coherent}, which in turn implies that the P-distribution of the evolved state follows
+Semiclassically, quantum maps $U$ with a classical counterpart $\M$ evolve coherent states into \textit{squeezed} coherent states centred on the classical trajectory up to an $O(\hbar^{1/2})$ correction \cite{robert2021coherent}, which in turn implies that the P-distribution of the evolved state follows Eq.~\eqref{eq:evo_P_semicl}.
 The semiclassical propagation of coherent states is treated rigorously in the aforementioned reference, but for clarity we provide in Appendix~\ref{sec:ap:semiclassical_evo_hus} an explicit proof of Eq.~\eqref{eq:evo_P_semicl} by direct calculation for a frequently studied type of quantized classical map.
-Semiclassical correspondence is expected to be valid up to the Ehrenfest time $\tau_E$.
+The validity of this result, and of its repeated application $P_{\U^t \rho}(z) \approx \PF^t P_\rho(z)$, depends on the nature of the initial state and classical map.
+Particularly, on the stretching caused by the evolution to the initial distribution, which is determined by the stability of the classical trajectories it has support on, and quantified by the corresponding local Lyapunov exponents.
+Semiclassical correspondence is thus expected to be valid up to the Ehrenfest time $\tau_E$, which is controlled by said stability such that $\tau_E \sim 1/\hbar^{1/2}$ (or some other power) for a stable trajectory and $\tau_E \sim \abs{\log(\hbar)}/\lambda$ for an unstable one~\cite{Shepelyansky:2020, PhysRevLett.89.040403}, where $\lambda$ is the Lyapunov exponent.

 The second result relates the quantum and classical inner products [Eqs.~\eqref{eq:product_q} and \eqref{eq:product_c}, respectively] through the P-representation \eqref{eq:p_representation}.
 By using such a decomposition for any two quantum observables $\hrho$, $\hat{\sigma}$ and by expressing the trace in the coherent-state basis $\Trace(\hat{A}) = \int dx\,\ev{\hat{A}}{\alpha(x)}/2\pi\hbar$, their quantum inner product can be written as